 Guess we all started with some basic grass texture.
 It was green, but obviously this had little depth and looked moderately convincing.
 Next you probably tried using displacement.
-Better look, but itwas slow and used all that RAM.
+Better look, but that’s slow and uses heaps of RAM.
 Furthermore it still looked spikey and weird.
 Finally you tried placing single straws, but that was very tedious and again used a lot of RAM quickly.

 You might have considered using a Mass-Scattering Plugin like Forest or Multiscatter; these are great and produce great looking lawns, but they also have some limitations: Have you tried filling 10 sqkm of “real” gras with them?

-Vray Pattern might help here and brings the various approaches together:
+Vray Pattern might help here and brings various approaches together:

 First you take your surface and define UV coordinates as if you would place a regular texture; just like the good old Gras-Texture.